drojaazu/megadev/bootrom.md

 Clears all Gate Array COMCMD and COMFLAGS registers and the COMCMD and COMFLAGS cache.

 ### `BOOT_COMM_SYNC`
-Components: Fixed Comm Flag Semantics
+Components: Predefined Comm Flag Semantics

 Triggers INT2 on the Sub CPU via the IFL2 bit (for this reason, it should be called during VBLANK).
 Also syncs the COMCMD cache values to the GA registers and the COMSTAT values from registers to the cache.

 IFL2 is set on each call regardless, but the COMCMD/COMSTAT sync is dependent on bits 0 and 1 of Sub side COMFLAGS.
 If Sub side bit 0 is set, Main side's bit 0 will be set and bit 1 will be flipped.
 It will then loop waiting for Sub side bit 1 to either set or clear, depending on the state of Main's bit 0.
 When the state matches the expectation, it moves on to copying COMCMD cache to registers followed by COMSTAT registers to cache.

-As mentioned in the Fixed Comm Flag Semantics component description, we recommend not using this function until we have a better understanding of the flags system on both CPUs.
+As mentioned in the Predefined Comm Flag Semantics component description, we recommend not using this function until we have a better understanding of the flags system on both CPUs.

 Note that if you are using `BOOT_VINT` for your vblank handler, `BOOT_COMM_SYNC` is called as part of that subroutine, which is important as it takes care of the IFL2 bit.
 The best way to keep things flowing smoothly is to ensure bit 0 is always unset on the Sub side COMFLAGS.
 This will ensure that the COMCMD/COMSTAT sync is skipped and that a stuck loop is avoided.

 ### `BOOT_UK_COMM_CDINFO`
-Components: Fixed Comm Flag Semantics
+Components: Predefined Comm Flag Semantics

 Copies various CD read status values sent from the Sub CPU via COMSTAT registers, including disc read absolute and relative timecodes.
 One use for getting this information in real time is to time the playback of CD audio with actions on the screen.
 Code that implements this call suggests it is mean to be used in conjunction with `BOOT_COMM_SYNC`, with the latter called at the start of VBLANK and `BOOT_UK_COMM_CDINFO` called at the end.

-As mentioned in the Fixed Comm Flag Semantics component description, we recommend not using this function until we have a better understanding of the flags system on both CPUs.
+As mentioned in the Predefined Comm Flag Semantics component description, we recommend not using this function until we have a better understanding of the flags system on both CPUs.

 ### `BOOT_UK_COMMFLAGS_RELATED`
-Components: Fixed Comm Flag Semantics
+Components: Predefined Comm Flag Semantics

 Waits for bit 6 on Sub side COMFLAGS to set, then clears Main side COMFLAGS bit 2.

-As mentioned in the Fixed Comm Flag Semantics component description, we recommend not using this function until we have a better understanding of the flags system on both CPUs.
+As mentioned in the Predefined Comm Flag Semantics component description, we recommend not using this function until we have a better understanding of the flags system on both CPUs.

 ### `BOOT_SET_COMCMD0_1_CACHE`
 Copies the word value in D0 and D1 into COMCMD0 and COMCMD1 cache, respectively.

-Although this does not use the Fixed Comm Flag Semantics component directly, it is likely meant to be part of its system.
+Although this does not use the Predefined Comm Flag Semantics component directly, it is likely meant to be part of its system.
 Therefore we recommend reviewing its code closely to make sure it does exactly what you expect before using it.

 ### `BOOT_SET_COMCMD2_3_CACHE`
 Copies the word value in D0 and D1 into COMCMD2 and COMCMD3 cache, respectively.
 In addition, if the value in D0 is 1, it also sets bit 2 on Main side COMFLAGS.

-Although this does not use the Fixed Comm Flag Semantics component directly, it is likely meant to be part of its system.
+Although this does not use the Predefined Comm Flag Semantics component directly, it is likely meant to be part of its system.
 Therefore we recommend reviewing its code closely to make sure it does exactly what you expect before using it.

 ### `BOOT_SET_COMCMD4_5_CACHE`
 Copies the word value in D0 and D1 into COMCMD4 and COMCMD5 cache, respectively.

-Although this does not use the Fixed Comm Flag Semantics component directly, it is likely meant to be part of its system.
+Although this does not use the Predefined Comm Flag Semantics component directly, it is likely meant to be part of its system.
 Therefore we recommend reviewing its code closely to make sure it does exactly what you expect before using it.

 ### `BOOT_SET_COMCMD6_7_CACHE`
 Copies the word value in D0 and D1 into COMCMD6 and COMCMD7 cache, respectively.

-Although this does not use the Fixed Comm Flag Semantics component directly, it is likely meant to be part of its system.
+Although this does not use the Predefined Comm Flag Semantics component directly, it is likely meant to be part of its system.
 Therefore we recommend reviewing its code closely to make sure it does exactly what you expect before using it.

 ### `BOOT_SET_IFL2`
 Sets the IFL2 bit on GA_MEMMODE to trigger INT2 on the Sub side.
 Should be called during VBLANK only.